rlucente-se-jboss/qemu-rpi-on-osx/README.md

 ## Prerequisites
 There are only two things you need to do.
-First, review the contents of `demo.conf`, set an appropriate username/password, and adjust the size of the SD card.
+First, review the contents of `demo.conf`, set an appropriate username/password, and set the desired size of the SD card.
 Next, you'll need to download a Raspberry Pi OS image from the [archive](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).
 This should be a file with a name ending in `.img.xz`.
 Place this file into the `dist` folder of this repository.

 And that's it.
 You're ready to install and launch.